 The next time I come before God, asking Him for something in my life, I’m going to remember this breakfast.
 I’m going to stay at the altar until the situation resolves itself and the door is either swung open wide or slammed tightly shut.
 I won’t give up while God still has the bagel in His hand.

 If you like object lessons, try Message In the Moisturizer: We Can Choose Change .
 In it, we learn that bad choices shouldn’t trap the child of God.
 Or, try 3 Last Days Object Lessons From Shopping.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.